Charlotte Wickham

 Output:

-: the intermediate Typst file.
-Useful for examining and debugging.Write Typst code in a raw cell with ```{=typst}
+climate.pdf: the final PDF resultclimate.typ: the intermediate Typst file.
+Useful for examining and debugging.Write Typst code in a raw cell with ```{=typst} syntax

 Typst docs: https://typst.app/docs/

-This raw syntax works to inject code into other formats too e.g. =html
+This raw syntax works to inject code into other formats too e.g. =html and =latex.

 Add the typst-function Quarto extension.